Ask a COVID-19 Question

 - Are U.S. citizens required to quarantine?
 Yes.

 - All arriving passengers must complete a health disclaimer form and submit it to health personnel at the airport upon arrival.
-In addition, they must download and register on Tataman (تطمن) and Tawakkalna applications and assign a home location through the Tataman app within eight hours of arrival.
-Arrivals must complete a daily health assessment in the Tataman app as well as monitor possible COVID-19 symptoms.
+In addition, they must download and register on the Tawakkalna application and assign a home location through the app.
+Travelers are instructed to not disable or disconnect the application, not turn off their phone or the app’s GPS, and keep their phone connected to the internet.

-- The COVID test fee at private hospitals can be up to 1,300 SAR.
+- The COVID test fee at private hospitals and clinics can be up to 1,300 SAR.
 No appointment is needed for such a test.

 - The Ministry of Health Service Center can be reached by dialing 937.